 Today as you make your way to Queenstown, you'll travel through the towns of Twizel and Omarama.

-Twizel is a base for mountain climbing, kayaking, mountain biking, skiing, horse trekking, fishing and hiking.
-It's also a great place catch a sighting of the rarest wading bird in the world – the Black Stilt.
+Twizel is a base for mountain climbing, kayaking, mountain biking, skiing, horse trekking, fishing, and hiking.
+It's also a great place to catch a sighting of the rarest wading bird in the world – the Black Stilt.
 In Omarama, you can visit the fascinating Paritea cliffs, which are constantly being exposed by the active Osler fault line.

 Today you'll travel to the heart of Central Otago.
 Explore the vineyards of Gibbston Valley, visit historic Cromwell or discover old gold mining in Bannockburn.
 From Alexandra, there are three routes to Dunedin.
 The bus follows the fruit route through the orchards of Roxburgh.
 If you're self-driving, you can also head north to Ranfurly where you can choose to travel via Dunback, or via Middlemarch through the Rock and Pillar Range.